 The primer is meant to increase the paint’s adhesion to surface and facilitate a smooth and even finish of the paint job.
 If you’re battling any issues with water stains or transitioning from a darker to lighter ceiling paint, the primer will help block off any stains or old paint color from bleeding through your new paint job.
 If your ceiling is directly below the roof, a bathroom, or a kitchen, the primer will help minimize water damage.

 Failing to Apply Enough Paint to the Brush

 Generally, too much paint on the brush can cause excessive dripping and lead to a messy working area.
 However, on the flip side, using too little paint on the brush can leave bare spots, streaks and force you to repaint some areas that have poor coverage.
 Generously dab the brush into the paint and allow the excess paint drip off back into the can or tray before going for the strokes.

 Painting a ceiling is not as complicated as you might imagine.
 But of course, this is not an exhaustive tutorial on how to paint a ceiling, rather, some quick pointers on the common mistakes to avoid.

-If you need any professional help with the ceiling, interior or general residential painting in Eugen, our team at Sir Paints A Lot can help.
+If you need any professional help painting your walls or ceiling in Eugene, our team at Sir Paints A Lot can help.
 Simply call us on 541-600-2025 to get started.